jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 2. Install the **socat package**.
 This will take approximately 9 minutes to install.

-### 4.2  Preparing Configuration file for Intel firewall users
+### 4.2  Preparing Configuration file for users behind a firewall

 1. Add additional entries into your config file: